sinedied/talks/langchainjs-azure/langchainjs-azure.md

 ]

 ???
 - So, let me introduce you to LangChain.js, a JavaScript library for working with large language models (LLMs).
-If the name sounds familiar, it's because it's the sister project of LangChain, which is made for Python, and a hugely popular project in the AI community.
+If the name sounds familiar, it's because it's the sister project of LangChain, which is made for Python, and a hugely popular open-source project in the AI community.

 - It's a great tool for building generative AI apps.